Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

 Global cities are generally open to trade and typically strive for high regional and international connectivity by air, sea, and other transport means such as rail or barge.
 This connectivity is also apparent in the advanced service sector (e.g. accountancy, advertising, banking and finance, and law) that select cities in terms of their primacy.
 This can strengthen the creation of first-tier global transport and communication networks that connect global megacities.
 Quite a few megacities have reached GDP levels comparable to small or medium-sized countries.
 For example, Shanghai’s GDP is equivalent to the GDP of the Philippines, while the size of Guangzhou’s economy is comparable to Switzerland’s.

 The growth of cities and the connectivity and openness they offer have a significant impact on the distribution of wealth and innovation.
 A small group of global cities assumes a commanding role in a world where cities, not nations, are the key global players.
-Most of the world’s economic power is concentrated in cities, and therefore cities have become the pivotal entities in the world economy.
+Most of the world’s economic power is concentrated in cities, and cities have therefore become pivotal entities in the world economy.
 Cities are increasingly leading the way by engaging in direct action in environmental issues, digitalization, and innovation.
 Cities are increasingly interconnected, leading to a network of (mega)cities.
-Second-tier cities get more connected to the big cities and often act as economic overflow areas or satellites of the megacities or position themselves as lower-cost manufacturing centers.
+Second-tier cities become more connected to the big cities and often act as economic overflow areas or satellites of the megacities or position themselves as lower-cost manufacturing centers.
+Surprisingly, considerations about urban development rarely focus on the role and importance of ports as gateways as opposed to the role of cities as central places.

 B. Cities as maritime and logistics hubs

-Since 2012, risk management firm DNV GL and consultancy firm Menon Economics identify the leading maritime capitals worldwide by measuring their attractiveness and competitiveness in four sectors (shipping, finance, and law, technology and ports and logistics) using some 50 indicators.
+Since 2012, risk management firm DNV GL and consultancy firm Menon Economics have identified the leading maritime capitals worldwide using 25 objective and 11 subjective indicators to measure the support that different cities provide to maritime business in terms of soft and hard infrastructure in four sectors (shipping, maritime finance and law, maritime technology, and ports and logistics) and the overall attractiveness and competitiveness.
 The strategies of these maritime cities are not necessarily the same.
 For example, Singapore and Hong Kong take very different approaches to maritime center development.
 Singapore benefits from a dedicated governmental focus on promoting the maritime economy and the comprehensive strategy to develop a maritime cluster.
 Hong Kong is characterized by a laissez-faire approach and its role as a gateway to the mainland Chinese market.
+Maritime capitals show an impressive diversity in their level of association between the physical handling of cargoes and their association with maritime services such as shipowning, brokerage, finance, and insurance.

 2. Port-City Interactions: Divergence

 Early civilizations settled in proximity to commercial crossroads and trading places.
 At that time, there was a distinctive correlation between the existence/success of a port and the development of the urban area.
 Economic changes in the twentieth century ended with the reorganization of port activities and how they utilize the land.
-Given the increasing tension between the expanding city and the expanding port, some activities were relocated downstream through processes of port migration, initiating abandoning or diminishing the land use intensity of waterfronts in cities.
-Ancient port areas got abandoned, and the link between city and port decayed.
-Ports usually did not pay much attention to activities concerning reclaiming neglected areas, but left them deteriorated or used to rent them for industries from branches being out of the main domain of port business.
+Given the increasing tension between the expanding city and the expanding port, some activities were relocated downstream through processes of port migration, initiating abandonment or diminution of land use intensity of waterfronts in cities.
+Ancient port areas were abandoned, and the link between city and port decayed.
+Ports usually did not pay much attention to activities concerning reclaiming neglected areas, but left them to deteriorate or rented them to industries from sectors unrelated to the main domain of port business.

 - The migration of several terminals towards peripheral locations.
-The need for additional space and deeper drafts have incited terminal operators to seek new sites that are located further away from the conventional sites.
+The need for additional space and deeper drafts has encouraged terminal operators to seek new sites that are located further away from conventional sites.

-- The containerization of terminals has reduced labor requirements since a modern container terminal is capital intensive and requires a small quantity of qualified labor to operate.
-Port terminals thus employ much fewer people than before, reducing a whole array of port/city interactions, such as commuting.
+- The containerization of terminals has reduced labor requirements since a modern container terminal is capital-intensive and requires a small quantity of qualified labor to operate.
+Port terminals thus employ far fewer people than before, reducing a whole array of port/city interactions, such as commuting.

-- Safety and security issues have become more salient, implying that access to port areas, particularly terminals, is restricted.
-Ports and harbors are gated and protected areas that the public cannot readily access, which are particularly container terminals.
+- Safety and security issues have become more salient, so that access to port areas, particularly terminals, is restricted.
+Ports and harbors are gated and protected areas that the public cannot readily access, particularly in container terminals.

-- Modern ship operations require less labor, and labor sourcing has been internationalized, ranging from managers to ship crews.
-Under the regime of flags of convenience, ship labor is mostly multinational and therefore not linked to the communities along the ports of call.
-Further, containerships spend little time at ports, often less than 24 hours, considerably reducing shore leaves opportunities.
+- Modern ship operations require less labor, and labor sourcing has been internationalized, from managers to ship crews.
+Under the regime of flags of convenience, ship labor is mostly multinational and, therefore, not linked to the communities along the ports of call.
+Further, containerships spend little time in ports, often less than 24 hours, considerably reducing shore leave opportunities.

-- Hinterland accessibility has improved, implying that the majority of economic activities using the port are located further inland and much less, as it was conventionally the case, in close proximity to port terminals.
-There is dissociation with the port-related industrial and manufacturing employment.
+- Hinterland accessibility has improved, implying that the majority of economic activities using the port are located further inland and much less, as was conventionally the case, in close proximity to port terminals.
+There is a dissociation between port-related industrial and manufacturing employment.

-The outcome is that ports are increasingly economically integrated entities with global supply chains and environmentally disruptive and disconnected from their urban areas.
-However, the same processes that have incited a divergence between ports and their cities have created opportunities to redevelop older port areas that became abandoned or underused.
+The outcome is that ports are increasingly economically integrated entities with global supply chains and are environmentally disruptive to and disconnected from their urban areas.
+As such, ports are feeling a pressure to get a social license to operate in order to secure trust and support from communities when involved in expansion projects.
+However, the same processes that have promoted a divergence between ports and their cities have created opportunities to redevelop older port areas that became abandoned or underused.

 3. Waterfront Redevelopment